jhgarner/Xest-Window-Manager/src/README.md

 signatures force GHC to localize its error much more.
 From there it's easier to see where things went wrong.

+## Actions/

+The two files in here provide the actions that users can bind to keys.
+A lot of them involve interesting tree traversals.

 ## Base/

-The files in here define all of the Polysemy code.
+The files in here define all of the low level X11 code.
 I've tried to break things up into reasonable pieces but there are probably still improvements to make.
 Other than Lib.hs, the files in here are the only ones that can do actual IO.

-## NonEmpty.hs

-This file probably shouldn't exist as it just re-implements non empty lists.
-Why have it then?
-Classy Prelude provides a NonNull data type but that won't work for me because it doesn't implement things like Functor.
-The NonEmpty type from Base would be cool but a lot of work would be needed to make it import nicely with all of the Classy Prelude functions and type classes.

-If you look inside, there won't be any real comments but it all uses pretty boring Haskell so hopefully it doesn't look too bad.
-Any time spent adding comments should probably be spent moving to Base's NonEmpty instead.

 ## FocusList.hs